abhishekarya1/Hash-Define-myNotes/content/networking/notes.md

 **GeoDNS**: Geographical split horizon (different DNS answers based on client's geographical location), setup different `A` records for different regions in the domain provider DNS serttings (Amazon Route 53 is the DNS service for AWS that allows this).

+Use in Load Balancing and Failover:
+- DNS resolver returning rotated lists and client can choose the topmost element.
+Well suited for small number of clients, or when update time doesn't matter (DNS is pull-based so updates can't be faster than TTL).
+- DNS Failover mechanism for switching over to replicas of a SPOF component (e.g. LB)

 **Attacks**: DNS poisoning

 **Uses**: Site blocking, DNS is unencrypted and sent over UDP.
 The ISP can see what websites we are visiting but not its contents because of HTTPS/TLS.